 INTERVIEWER: Or Easter, Easter dinner.

 LF: Easter would usually be ham.
-And some kind of greens, either collared greens or green beans.
-Cornbread, sweet potatoes, potato salad, and then there’d be some kind of cake.
+And some kind of greens, either collard greens or green beans.
+Cornbread, sweet potatoes, potato salad, and then there [would] be some kind of cake.
 Or sweet potato pie.

 INTERVIEWER: It was a really big bowling alley, right?

 LF: It was, it was big.
-It was huge, I forget how many lanes--had to’ve been at least twelve or fourteen lanes.
+It was huge, I forget how many lanes—had to [have] been at least twelve or fourteen lanes.
 And it had a bar in there, and all the places for the shoes, and all of that.
 It had a game room.
 Pinball machines mainly.
 It was a very happenin’ place too.
-On the corner, where Walgreen’s is, that was where Marc’s Big Boy Restaurant was, I think they originated in Milwaukee, maybe I’m wrong, but I think it was a Marcus Something, but Marc’s Big Boy Restaurant...and right across the street from that, where 7-Eleven is now, that’s where McDonald’s was.
-And where the Park Village Apartments are, that’s where Vitense Mini Golf was.
+On the corner, where Walgreen’s is, that was where Marc’s Big Boy Restaurant was, I think they originated in Milwaukee, maybe I’m wrong, but I think it was a Marcus something, but Marc’s Big Boy Restaurant—and right across the street from that, where 7-Eleven is now, that’s where McDonald’s was.
+And where the Park Village Apartments are, that’s where Vitense Mini Golf course was.